-With this in mind there may come a time when you’ll want to actively seek out someone with whom you can share your life with again, and having had over a decade of experience helping widows and widowers return to the world of dating, we’ve built up some useful, tried and tested tips.
+With this in mind, there may come a time when you’ll want to actively seek out someone to share your life with.
+Having had over a decade of experience helping widows and widowers return to the world of dating, we’ve built up some useful, tried and tested tips.

 Read below for our top ten tips for widows starting to date:

 Be Sure You Really Want To Do This.

 Give the idea some serious consideration before you actively start looking.
 If there was some sort of catalyst that brought you to this moment, what was it and are you sure this is not just a ‘knee jerk’ reaction?